o19s/elasticsearch-learning-to-rank/guide/2-logging-features.md

 }
 ```

-We can log `other_movie_features` alongside a live production `more_movie_features` by simply appending it as a "should" clause on top of your baseline query.
-Give yous `sltr` a very low (or zero) boost so that it has no impact on your relevance.
+We can log `other_movie_features` alongside a live production `more_movie_features` by simply appending it as another filter, just like the first example above

 ```
 POST tmdb/_search
 {
   "query": {
       "bool": {
-          "should": [
+          "filter": [
               {"sltr": {
-                    "boost": 0.000001,
                     "_name": "logged_featureset",
                     "featureset": "other_movie_features",
                     "params": {